lemmingapex/ProjectEuler/Problem031/README.md

 Thoughts
 --------
-Used a subset-sum approach, which way overkill for this problem; gets the right answer in time regardless (as well as every answer less than 200).
-Should have uses a simple recursive program instead.
+The first approach uses a subset-sum method, which way overkill for this problem; gets the right answer in time regardless (as well as every answer less than 200)...

+Second approach is much faster and uses recursion.

 Run-time
 --------